almic/zombie-game/README.md

       produce a "trail" that could potentially be recreated later.
 Can probably use hashes of node paths for tracking ONLY a memory ID.
 Sensory memory should check tracking ids when saving and update existing memory if present.
+- [ ] Investigate memory decay/ deletion.
+Seems to be causing out-of-bounds bugs
 - [ ] Add facing when navigation received, while navigation takes time to compute
 - [ ]